vivekb084/AndroidAppMaker/README.md

 Android Studio

 # How To Install
-Clone the project to your System<br>
+Clone the project to your System
 Open the Project With Android Studio

 ## Contributing